Engagement Specialist Jobs in USA with Visa Sponsorship

 What visa options exist for Engagement Specialists beyond the H-1B?

-Australian citizens can pursue the E-3 visa, which has no lottery and a much faster timeline than the H-1B.
+Australian citizens can pursue the E-3 visa, which has no lottery and a much faster timeline than the H-1B visa.
 Canadian and Mexican nationals may qualify under the TN visa category if the role meets specific criteria.
 Candidates with an exceptional portfolio of community or campaign work may also be worth exploring the O-1A, though that standard is high and requires documented national recognition.

 How competitive is H-1B approval for this type of role?